slave-blocker/frontend-monero-pool/README.md

 ## Community and Support

-Feel free to reach out for feedback, suggestions, questions, or even just to say hello!
+Feel free to reach out for feedback, suggestions, questions, or even mobbing attempts!

 - IRC: **monero-pt**